Dwebs911/dwebs911.github.io/index.md

 - Provides feedback to MAO senior staff & Executive Director in the creation & distribution of MAO content, offering a unique & community-informed perspective to public service work

 ### November 2019 - September 2021 / Code Mentor - Code Cobras
-- Created a curriculum for online computer science camps & afterschool programs.
+- Created a curriculum for online computer science camps & after-school programs.
-- Lead after school and online computer science courses teaching languages such as Scratch, JavaScript, HTML, CSS, and Python.
+- Lead after-school and online computer science courses teaching languages such as Scratch, JavaScript, HTML, CSS, and Python.
 - Provided lessons on basic computer science concepts such as conditionals, algorithms, iteration, and variables to various age groups.
 - Responsible for providing feedback on the learning journey & progress of participants
 - Collaborated with colleagues & reported to supervisors on the delivery of the curriculum